drasi-project/docs/docs/content/how-to-guides/installation/install-on-eks/_index.md

 [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) is a managed Kubernetes service that allows users to run Kubernetes on Amazon Web Services (AWS).

-**NOTE**: Installing Drasi in an EKS cluster can be significantly more complex than a standard installation on other platforms.
-Instead of downloading a CLI binary using the provided installation scripts, this approach requires modifying the source code of the Drasi CLI and building a local version of the CLI.
-While not strictly necessary, having knowledge of AWS storage services such as [EFS(Elastic File System)](https://aws.amazon.com/efs/) and [EBS(Elastic Block Storage)](https://aws.amazon.com/ebs/), as well as how to them up in Kubernetes as [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) can be extremely helpful.

 ## Prerequisites
 This tutorial assumes you are familiar with:
 - [Kubernetes](https://kubernetes.io/) and how to use [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to manage a Kubernetes cluster.